Claremont School of Theology

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Claremont School of Theology are Surgeons, Cardiovascular technologists and technicians, Aerospace engineers, Computer and information research scientists, and Securities, commodities, & financial services sales agents
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Claremont School of Theology are Magnetic resonance imaging technologists, Surgeons, Cardiovascular technologists and technicians, Economists, and Securities, commodities, & financial services sales agents

-The most specialized majors at Claremont School of Theology are THEOLOGY AND RELIGIOUS VOCATIONS.
-(61 degrees awarded) and PHILOSOPHY AND RELIGIOUS STUDIES.
-(30 degrees) (as of 2021).
+The most specialized majors at Claremont School of Theology are Theology (33 degrees awarded) and Philosophy and Religious Studies (13 degrees) (as of 2024).

 View Data